Knott County, Kentucky

 Knott County is a county located in the U.S. state of Kentucky.
 As of the 2020 census, the population was 14,251.
 Its county seat is Hindman.
 The county was formed in 1884 and is named for James Proctor Knott, Governor of Kentucky (1883–1887).
-It is a prohibition or dry county.
+As of 2024 the county is now wet.
 Its county seat is home to the Hindman Settlement School, founded as America's first settlement school.
 The Knott County town of Pippa Passes is home to Alice Lloyd College.

 History

 Knott County was established in 1884 from land given by Breathitt, Floyd, Letcher, and Perry counties.
 The 1890s-era courthouse, the second to serve the county, burned in 1929.

+The first elected county officials were county clerk Lewis Hays (an early settler of The Forks of Troublesome defeating fellow early settler F. P. Allen), county judge David Calhoun, county attorney Fielding Johnson, sheriff Madison Pigman, jailer Isom Slone, and county assessor Hiram Maggard.

+The political lines drawn in the early politics of the county were largely along divisions between the early settler families of The Forks, inherited from Civil War differences.

+In a later election Anderson Hays ran against Clabe Jones, who had been on opposite sides in the Civil War, with Jones winning the election.

+This caused a feud that lasted several years, with fights and deaths in Hindman.

 Geography

 According to the United States Census Bureau, the county has a total area of 353 sqmi, of which 352 sqmi is land and 1.3 sqmi (0.4%) is water.